zaid-ahmed-shark/zaid-ahmed-shark/README.md

 Throughout my career, I have led large-scale projects from inception to completion, working with cross-functional teams to ensure successful delivery.
 I am passionate about developing elegant and efficient software solutions that are scalable, reliable, and maintainable.

-I am a problem solver at heart, and enjoy taking on complex design and development challenges to deliver elegant and efficient solutions.
+I am a problem solver, enjoy taking on complex design and development challenges to deliver elegant and efficient solutions.
 If you are looking for a front end engineer who is passionate about creating user-friendly interfaces and driving business success, please don't hesitate to connect.

 <!-- ABOUT ME -->
 ## About Me